-Fill out the form below to get started or learn more about Cynet incident response services.
+Learn more about Cynet incident response services.

 At the heart of the CSIRT is incident management.
 The key to effective incident management is to respond quickly to incidents, with the goal of minimizing damage caused by attackers, eradicating the threat, and rapidly restoring operational systems.

 The CSIRT takes responsibility for the following incident management activities: